VasuLab/rgfrosh/paper.md

 We would like to acknowledge D. F. Davidson and R. K. Hanson for authoring the original software this work is based on, granting permission to use the package name, and for providing validation data for comparison.
+Additionally, the authors appreciate funding from the University of Central Florida.

 # References